What are the English Language Requirements for British Citizenship and Indefinite Leave to Remain (ILR)?

-- Citizenship of a majority English-speaking country – The last option to meet the English language requirement is by being a citizen of a majority English-speaking country.
+- The last option to meet the English language requirement is by being a citizen of a majority English-speaking country.
 UK Visas and Immigration has compiled a list of countries and nationals of those countries are automatically accepted as English speakers.
 If you are a citizen of any of those countries, then there is no need to take the English test.
 The only evidence they need is a passport from your home nation.

 How much does the British Citizenship English language and Life in the UK test cost?

 - The GESE Grade 5 – B1 SELT Trinity exam costs £150.

 This fee is for one attempt at passing the test.
 If you do not pass the test, then you need to pay another £150 for the next attempt.

 - Life in the UK Test costs £50.